Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

 This approach will ensure that the end user is aware that their message may not be delivered.
 You can achieve this by adjusting timeout settings and error handling policies.

-### Examples

-#### Default

 In this example, an end user seeks billing assistance and interacts with actors in a customer service system via text-to-speech and speech-to-text technologies.
+The end user and human agent speak different languages, but this doesn't hinder their understanding, as the voice agent translates their speech into the required language for each party.

 **End User:** Calls the customer service line.
 Speaks to the voice agent.
-Example: `Hello, I need assistance with my billing inquiry`.<br>
+Example: `Hallo, ich brauche Hilfe bei meiner Rechnungsanfrage`.<br>
+**Voice Agent:** Determines the language and answers using the same language.
+Example: `Danke für die Informationen.
+Ich werde Sie an einen menschlichen Agenten weiterleiten, der Ihnen weiterhelfen kann`.<br>
 **Voice Agent:** Transcribes user's speech into text using _speech-to-text_ technology.
 Example: `Hello, I need assistance with my billing inquiry`.<br>
-**Voice Agent:** Determines the need for human assistance.
-Initiates handover to the human agent via handover provider.<br>
+**Voice Agent:** Determines the need for human assistance and initiates the handover to the human agent via the handover provider.<br>
-**Human Agent:** Receives a conversation script containing user's query.<br>
+**Human Agent:** Receives conversation script containing user's query.<br>
 **Human Agent:** Types response on interface.
-Example: `Hello, thank you for reaching out.
-Let me check your billing details`.<br>
+Example: `I've found the issue.
+It seems there was an error in the billing statement.
+I'll correct it for you`.<br>
 **Voice Agent:** Receives human agent's typed response.
 Converts the text message into speech using _text-to-speech_ technology.<br>
 **End User:** Hears human agent's response spoken by voice agent.
-Example: `Hello, thank you for reaching out.
-Let me check your billing details`.<br>
+Example: `Ich habe das Problem gefunden.
+Es scheint, dass es einen Fehler in der Rechnungsstellung gab.
+Ich werde es für dich korrigieren`.<br>
-**End User / Human Agent:** The conversation between the end user and the human agent continues until the issue is resolved or the interaction is concluded.
+**End User/Human Agent:** The conversation between the end user and the human agent continues until the issue is resolved or the interaction is concluded.

+To set up such a Flow, you need to use the Set Translation Node and configure the Look up Node.